Complete Guide To The Three Major Credit Reporting Bureaus: Equifax VS Experian VS TransUnion

 The rest of the information credit bureaus collect comes from public court records.
 They access these records in search of any possible bankruptcies, tax liens, repossessions, and foreclosures.

-How Do Credit Bureaus Use My Information?
+How Do Credit Bureau Agencies Use My Information?

 Now that you know how credit bureaus collect your information, you’re probably wondering how they use your information?